Lavenham

 4. Chilham, Kent

-Overlooking a bend on the chalk downs above the river Stour, the village of Chilham is as pretty as they come.
+If you’re looking for picture-postcard appeal, look no further than Chilham.
+Overlooking a bend on the chalk downs above the river Stour, the village is as pretty as they come.
 Much of its architecture dates back to medieval times, with the best of it to be found around the elegant village square.
 Standouts include the beautiful fifteenth-century timber-framed houses on its north side, St Mary’s church (whose tower offers great views of the surrounding countryside and Canterbury Cathedral, six miles away) on its east side, and the entrance to the grounds of Chilham castle on its west side.
-White picket fences, perfectly clipped cottage gardens and quaint tearooms and pubs complete the picture-postcard appeal.
+White picket fences, perfectly clipped cottage gardens and quaint tearooms and pubs complete the scenic beauty of the village.

 Get there: Trains runs from St Pancras to Chilham, with a change at Ashford, taking about 1hr 30 mins.
 By car, it’s 60 miles from central London.